red-gate/level-up-academy/web-training/TypeScript/Unit 3 - Functions/Instructions.md

 However, there are a few situations where specifying an explicit return type is useful: to enforce that the function always returns something.

 This most commonly becomes an issue with switch statements.
-In other languages, switch statements are often seen as an antipattern.
-Switch statements can be a common source of bugs when some cases are not implemented.
+In other languages, switch statements are often seen as an antipattern, and a common source of bugs when some cases are not implemented.

-However, in typescript we can use type checking features to make sure that switch statements are exhaustive.
+However, in typescript we can fix one of the biggest issues with switch statements: by use type checking features to make sure that they cover all cases.

 ### Part 1